Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

-(This inequality need not hold with finite $\nu$ and $\nu'$.)
-This upper bound of $d_L$, combined with the lower bound of $d_L$~\cref{eq:C2 lower bound 2}, established the claim~\cref{eq:eq:dL eq sphere} of the second part and completes the proof. \end{proof}
+(This inequality need not hold with any finite $\nu$ and $\nu'$.)
+The upper bound~\cref{eq:C2 upper bound} on $C_2$, combined with the lower bound~\cref{eq:C2 lower bound 2}, establishes the claim~\cref{eq:eq:dL eq sphere} of the second part and completes the proof. \end{proof}

-The minimization problems defining $C_1$ and $C_2$ for each $(k,\nu,\nu')$ in \cref{eq:Sigmak sos ineq} of \cref{thm:projectionmethod sos} are SOS programs.
-That is, polynomials of finite degree are constrained to be SOS, and these polynomials as well as the optimization objective are affine in the optimization parameters.
-Here the optimization parameters include $B$ as well as the coefficients of $V$ in whatever basis it is represented.
-Such SOS programs are computationally tractable so long as the dimension of $X$ and the degree of polynomials in the SOS constraints are not too large.
+For each fixed $(k,\nu,\nu')$, the minimization problems defining $C_1$ in~\cref{eq:C1 def} and $C_2$ in~\cref{eq:C2 def} are SOS programs.
+That is, polynomials of finite degree are constrained to be SOS, and these polynomials, as well as the optimization objective, are affine in the optimization parameters.
+Here the optimization parameters are $B$ and the coefficients of $V$ (which depend on the basis in which $V$ is represented).
+Such SOS programs are computationally tractable so long as the number of variables and the polynomial degrees in the SOS constraints are not too large.
 Increasing $\nu$ and $\nu'$ gives a hierarchy of SOS programs with increasing computational cost whose minima cannot increase.
-Typically these minima decrease as $\nu$ and $\nu'$ are raised, and the second part of each theorem guarantees convergence to the sharp bound under mild conditions.
-More generally, a hierarchy of SOS programs can be defined by choosing different sequences of finite-dimensional polynomial spaces, rather than simply truncating by maximum degrees of $\nu$ and $\nu'$.
-This often includes imposing symmetries on each polynomial subspace due to symmetries of $f(x)$, as explained in \cref{sec:syms} below.
+Typically these minima decrease as $\nu$ and $\nu'$ are raised, and the second part of each proposition guarantees convergence to the sharp bound under mild conditions.